hjm6021/BLAS-FRONT/README.md

 # BLAS Frontend

 ## What is BLAS?
-BLAS is a project management application made by BASIS corporation
+BLAS is a project management application.

 ## MVC → React(View) + Cakephp4(RestAPI)